Donrwalsh/Shop/README.md

 Merchant level data makes for a good actual starting point since that'll likely be the first entry for a user data form.

 Dockerfile example from https://www.tomray.dev/nestjs-docker-production. `>docker build -t shop-api .` and then `>docker run -p3000:3000 shop-api` to run it.

 ### TODO

 - Enhance the Level model to cover all attributes.
 Use this data as a model for readonly data.

 - How to share the Blueprint (and others) model between the backend and scripts and beyond?
 (Currently I just duplicated the file across both)

 - I have account data in a different database (non shopData) but the Mongoose for root hooks into a single database.

-- Propagate the 'Levels' namechange to the gather script.
 # Database

 This project uses MongoDB for storing data.